Kamundos/Kamundos/README.md

-# 👋 Hi, Meet Nathelen!
+# 👋 Hi, Meet NatNerd!

 I'm currently pursuing my bachelors in Data Science at the University of Tennessee, Go VOLS!
 I'm a ride or die passionate data scientist currently working on a research project under Dr. Jiagen He, CCI Research & Innovation analyzing the retention Professor Rate at HBCUs.
 Also, I enjoy perfoming analyses that draw insights for business impact in ecommerce, real estate, healthcare, etc. industries.